kzbigboss/kzteslaroadtrip201801/kzteslaroadtrip.md

 # Driving Experience
+## Overall Experience
+The below sections focus on some of the negatives we experienced on our trip.
+However, it is not fair to say my overall experience driving the Model S was negative.
+In fact, it is quite the opposite: driving this car was amazing.

+Driving a Tesla is unlike any over vehicle I have driven.
+There is so much technology in the car that it is easy to forget the P100D is a high-end performance vehicle.
+The thrill of driving is similar to driving a German automobile: there is a genuine connection between you and the road.
+The connection that BMWs and Audis offer are the rumble of the engine and the texture of the road felt through the steering wheel.
+In a Tesla, the connection is much more technical: a driver display with the traditional telemetry information along with lane positioning, sensor reading/warning, nearby vehicle information, and more.
+It is a hybrid physical+technical feeling that I have yet to experience anywhere else.

 ## Snow + Cold Weather

 My brother’s car had the performance wheels swapped for snow tires to compensate for the winter weather in Chicago.
 Snow tires along with the weight of the vehicle (mostly battery)  made the Model S feel like a tank regardless of how much snow and/or ice was on the road.
 Compared to the 2013 BMW 335xi I was also driving during the holiday season, there was certainly a greater feeling of safety when coming to a stop in the Model S.  I only recall engaging the ABS system once in the Model S whereas I was regularly engaging ABS in the BMW.